 When it comes to Customer Service, expectations have never been higher.
 After years of hearing “the customer is always right,” consumers have a low tolerance for inconvenience.
-They understand that their power to take their business elsewhere is not to be ignored and therefore expect fast, efficient service that takes care of their needs to their liking.
+They understand that they have the power to take their business elsewhere, and therefore expect intelligent efficient service.

 In the insurance and benefits industry, the customer experience is of even greater importance than in other sectors.

-Customer service is about more than a pleasant voice on the phone
+Customer service is more than a pleasant voice on the phone

-No matter how friendly and understanding your customer service agents are, if they cannot offer solutions to your clients’ and customers’ needs and concerns, they will be unable to offer world-class customer service.
+No matter how friendly and understanding your customer service agents are, failing to offer solutions to your clients’ needs and concerns results in a subpar customer experience.

-While soft skills certainly have their place in CSR training, when it comes to higher customer satisfaction ratings, it is crucial to focus on the root of problems that create frustration for the customer (rather than blaming the agent that delivers the message).
+While soft skills certainly have their place in CSR training, when it comes to higher customer satisfaction ratings, it is crucial to focus on solving problems that create frustration for the customer.

-Often the driving force behind a CS failure is administrative issues
+Administrative issues are the driving force behind CS failure

 Very rarely is an obstinate and vengeful customer service representative the cause of a customer service failure.
 Usually, they do their job to the best of their ability with the tools that they have been provided.

-The real problem behind customer complaints usually leads back to those tools that the customer or agent is using; after all, the agent can only do so much with a flawed administrative system.
+The real problem behind customer complaints usually stems from the tools that the customer or agent is using; after all, the agent can only do so much with a flawed administrative system.

 These administrative problems could be a disconnect between departments, trouble finding the correct information, or slow and unnecessarily complex systems causing delays.

-More specifically, when it comes to customer service in the insurance arena, major problems can ruin an otherwise positive customer experience:
+More specifically, when it comes to customer service in the insurance arena, major problems can ruin an otherwise positive customer experience.
+These issues may include:

 (1) trouble with online processing of payments, changes, and registration

-(3) creating a responsive customer service system when an online or automated procedure falls short.
+(3) creating a responsive customer service procedure when an online or automated system falls short.

-These problems fall into two categories: trouble with online/automated administrative systems and trouble making the right person readily available to resolve troubles where online self-service options drop the ball.
+These problems fall into two categories: trouble with online/automated administrative systems, and trouble ensuring the right person is readily available to resolve problems when online self-service options drop the ball.

-Ensuring that your desktop website, mobile website, and mobile app (and yes, you need all three) are easy and intuitive to use comes down to using the right program behind the scenes.
+Ensuring that your desktop website, mobile website, and mobile app (and yes, you need all three) are easy and intuitive to use comes down to using the right program.

-Similarly, if making changes to their information, policy, or account online is too challenging and cumbersome, they will make an even more significant change and move to another company that makes things easy for them to accomplish with self-service options online.
+Similarly, if making changes to their information, policy, or account online is too cumbersome, they will likely move to another company with easy self-service options.

-For these reasons, an easy and intuitive system for registration and account maintenance (like paying bills and updating coverages) is imperative for customer acquisition and retention.
-An elegant site that leads a customer through a process step by step, clarifying and answering questions along the way, will go a long way towards acquiring and retaining customers and preventing unnecessary phone calls with easy-to-use self-service options.
+An easy and intuitive system for registration and account maintenance (like paying bills and updating coverage) is imperative for customer acquisition and retention.
+An elegant site that leads a customer through the process step by step, clarifying and answering questions along the way, will go a long way towards acquiring and retaining customers.
+Prevent unnecessary phone calls with easy-to-use self-service options.

-How easy do you make it to send and receive documents?
+Make it easy to send and receive documents

 Especially where insurance policies are concerned, there will never be a shortage of information that needs to be conveyed securely.
-In today’s digital world, using notarized paper documents and sending them through the secure mail system is too slow.
-Your system must provide the option to send and receive digital documents and ensign paperwork, all while keeping sensitive information safe.
+In today’s digital world, using notarized paper documents and sending them through the mail system is too slow.
+Your system must provide a secure way to send and receive sensitive digital documents and electronic signature enabled paperwork.

 When an online solution falls short, is your phone system easy and effective?

 At the end of the day, we are all human.
-As much as we like anonymously ordering our pizza online or texting instead of calling, there will always be those situations that arise where you just need to talk to a real, live person to effectively (and, ideally, quickly) resolve an issue.
+As much as we like anonymously ordering our pizza online or texting instead of calling, there will always be situations where you just need to talk to a real, live person.

 Avoid confusing and frustrating phone trees

-Unfortunately, phone trees are often designed for straightforward problems, and often customers are calling in specifically because their question or problem is outside of the box.
+Unfortunately, phone trees are often designed for straightforward problems, and often customers call in specifically because their question or problem is outside of the box.
 Even a well-designed phone tree will only lead them in circles or (very likely) to the wrong person.
-Therefore, no matter what, you always need a catch-all that directs the call to an operator who can intelligently assess the issue or question and direct the call accordingly.
+Therefore, you always need a catch-all that directs the call to an operator who can intelligently assess the issue or question and direct the call accordingly.

 Whenever possible, your phone system should keep hold music quiet and tolerable and automated messages infrequent and helpful.
-The option to receive a call back instead of waiting on hold is a great addition and may be appealing for some, but someone who does not want to take you up on that offer does not want to hear about it every 30 seconds.
+The option to receive a call back instead of waiting on hold is a great addition and may be appealing for some, but someone who does not want to take you up on that offer also doesn’t want to hear about it every 30 seconds.

 The goal is easy and convenient customer service from all angles

 These customer service solutions should be implemented from the ground up.
-Starting with an online system that removes ambiguity, offers a simple and straightforward path to accomplishing tasks, and isn’t littered with unnecessary roadblocks is the first step towards creating a better customer experience that will improve retention and acquisition.
+Starting with an online system that removes ambiguity, offers a simple and straightforward path to accomplishing tasks, and isn’t littered with unnecessary roadblocks is the first step towards creating a better customer experience to improve retention and acquisition.

-Genius Avenue was born in the insurance and benefits industry and we understand the needs of your customers and how to meet them.
-To learn more about how we can help with customer acquisition and management, and sales and marketing support, click here.
+Genius Avenue was born in the insurance and benefits industry, and we understand the needs of your customers and how to meet them.
+To learn more about how we can help with customer acquisition, management, and sales and marketing support, click here.